davidmoten/functional-jpa/README.md

                 // as observable
                 .observable();
  ```
- In the example above a, b, and c are persisted and committed but the query is not run until the observable is subscribed to.
+ In the example above a, b, and c are persisted and committed but the query is not run until the documents observable is subscribed to.